-Our research aims to increase understanding of human and natural resource interactions for the purposes of enhancing ecological and human health.
-Our research ranges from the value of individual trees in the city to the implications of broad-scale changes in forest cover types for climate change.
+Our research aims are to increase understanding of human and natural resource interactions to enhance ecological and human health.
+Our research ranges from the value of individual trees in the city to the implications of broad-scale changes in landscapes.
 We take an “all lands approach” to understanding the role and values of public access to nature across the urban to wildland gradient.

 Urban Ecosystem Services: Healthy Forests, Waters, & People

 Sustainable Recreation & Public Values of Forests: Connecting People and Nature

 Community-Forest Interactions: Socio-economic Aspects of Fire, Forest Products & Land Use